Building Management System (BMS system)

 What is a BMS ?

-A Building Management System (BMS) is a comprehensive computer system.
+A Building Management System (BMS) is a comprehensive computer system designed to aid with building management.
 Once installed, the BMS communicates with all of the equipment and systems currently installed in the building.

-With a BMS, owners can monitor and manage core systems, such as air conditioning, heating, ventilation, lighting, or energy supply systems.
-Dealing with multiple energy sources, such as electricity, gas, and rooftop solar panels?
-A good BMS integrates each system individually, giving owners compete control over each supply.
+With integrated building management systems, owners can monitor and manage core systems, such as air conditioning, heating, ventilation, lighting, or energy supply systems.
+Dealing with multiple energy sources, such as electricity, gas, and rooftop solar panels.
+A good BMS system integrates each system individually, giving owners complete control over each supply.

-The term building automation system (BAS) is also sometimes used to refer to BMS, highlighting the fact that a BMS rarely requires active input once set up correctly, and is largely automated.
-But BAS is more often used to refer to BMS systems applied on a larger scale, e.g. to condominiums, tertiary buildings, and public buildings, as part of a full-fledged automation and control system.
+The term building automation system (BAS) is also sometimes referred to as BMS, highlighting the fact that a BMS rarely requires active input once set up correctly and is largely automated.
+However, an integrated building management system is more often used to refer to BMS systems applied on a larger scale, e.g. to condominiums, tertiary buildings, and public buildings, as part of a full-fledged automation and controlled computer-based system.

 Technician using a tablet to control Building Management System (BMS) via a mobile application.